 Second, the firm contends the court should ignore local rules and allow a front-loaded flat fee because payment is "not realistic."
 To this argument, there are two answers.
 Election of payment under the flat fee, and subject to its restrictions, was wholly voluntary on the firm's part.
 The firm could simply have opted out and sought fees by noticed motion, which has no structural limitations on the timing of payment.
-But beyond that, spreading the fee over the life of the plan was an appropriate exercise of the bankruptcy court's rule making authority, Fed.
-R. Bankr.
-P. 9029, because furthers larger Chapter 13 priorities: parity of administrative claims, 11 U.S.C. § 1326(b)(1)-(3); ensuring that the fee received is commensurate with the services rendered, 11 U.S.C. §§ 329(b), 330; and feasibility of the plan, 11 U.S.C. § 1325(a)(6).
-And this court sees no good reason to override the nuanced payment scheme described in LBR 2016-1(c).
+But beyond that, spreading the fee over the life of the plan furthers larger Chapter 13 priorities: parity of administrative claims, 11 U.S.C. § 1326(b)(1)-(3); ensuring that the fee received is commensurate with the services rendered, 11 U.S.C. §§ 329(b), 330; and feasibility of the plan, 11 U.S.C. § 1325(a)(6).